 The second element of a negligence action under Missouri law for dog bite cases is a showing that the perpetrator breached his or her duty.
 A breach of a duty would mean, for example, that the owner had a duty to keep his or her dog leashed while outside but failed to do so, or had a duty to warn others that the dog had a history of violence, but failed to do so.

-The final element to prove a negligence action is that actual, physical injuries occurred.
+The final element for a dog bite attorney to prove a negligence action is that actual, physical injuries occurred.
 Although many other injuries might flow from a dog bite (such as emotional damage from being chased by a large dog), at least some portion of the injuries sustained must be physical in nature.
 This can include, for example, physical damage to yourself or physical damage to property, like a bicycle.

 Dog Bite Repeat Offenders